Alexyazdani/PRBS-Automation-API/README.md

 Alex Yazdani 2023

 PRBS-Automation-API
-Example API to be used with Cisco Guest Shell to work with Automation.
+Example API to be used with Cisco IOS Shell to work with Automation.

 First few setup lines:
 enable shell commands, enable PRBS, disable logging to not interfere with expected responses, disable exec timeout, instantiate error count and initial timestamp variables.